-If you can relate, you may have social anxiety disorder
+If you can relate, you may have an anxiety disorder

 Social anxiety disorder (SAD), or sometimes called social phobia, is a mental health condition that causes intense fear or anxiousness of being judged, rejected or embarrassed in social situations.